lovetoys/lovetoys/README.md

 There are two types of Systems: "logic" and "draw" Systems.
 Logic systems perform logic operations, like moving a player and updating physics.
 Their `update` method is called by `Engine:update()`, which in turn should be called in the `update` function of your game loop.
 Draw systems are responsible for rendering your game world on screen.
 Their `draw` method is called by `Engine:draw()`, which is usually called in the `draw()` function of the game loop.

 #### System:requires() return {"Componentname1", "Componentname2", ...} end

 This function defines what kind of entities shall be managed by this System.
 The function has to be overwritten in every System!
 The strings inside the returned table define the components a entity has to contain, to be managed by the System.
-Those entities are accessible in self.targets
+Those entities are accessible in `self.targets`.

 If you want to manage different kinds of entities just return a table that looks like this:

 `return {name1 = {"Componentname1", "Componentname2"}, name2 = {"Componentname3", "Componentname4"}}`

-The different entities are now accessible under system.targets[name1] and system.targets[name2].
+The different entities are now accessible under `system.targets[name1]` and `system.targets[name2]`.
+A entity can be contained by the same system multiple times in different target pools if they match the different component constellations.

 #### System:update(dt)